prody/ProDy/doc/reports/parser_performance.rst

 *Date: 20 Dec 2010*

-We tested the performance of the ProDy PDB parser :func:`~prody.proteins.parsePDB` by comparing it with the PDB parsers of Biopython (:class:`Bio.PDB.PDBParser.PDBParser`) and MMTK (:class:`MMTK.PDB.PDBConfiguration`).
+We tested the performance of the ProDy PDB parser :func:`~.parsePDB` by comparing it with the PDB parsers of Biopython (:class:`Bio.PDB.PDBParser.PDBParser`) and MMTK (:class:`MMTK.PDB.PDBConfiguration`).